ninogarcia/San-Francisco-Compensation/README.md

-# Case Study - San Francisco Compensation Using Python, SQL and Tableau
+# Case Study - San Francisco Compensation Using Python and SQL

 ## Introduction